usds/case-issue-api/docs/README.md

 See the Database section above for instructions on configuring the database for tests, if you have not already.

+In addition, if you are not using gradle to run your tests, you will need to run the command `make -f Makefile-testcerts` from the root directory to create the self-signed certificates needed for certain tests.

 IDE configuration for running tests is beyond the scope of this document.

 To configure your IDE to report style violations, use the checkstyle configuration in [config/checkstyle/checkstyle.xml].